MEV in Binance Builder

 \subsection{Limitations and Biases}

 Our measurements focus on the two dominant builders whose arbitrage contracts are publicly identifiable on-chain.
 While smaller builders may also conduct MEV activities, their block share is negligible and does not affect our concentration results.
-The dataset covers mid--2025 onwards, when builders began executing arbitrage directly; earlier periods were largely searcher-driven and are therefore not comparable.
+The observation window covers Apr.,~2025 to Feb.,~2026, while builder-operated arbitrage becomes visible only from late May and mid-June~2025 onward; earlier activity in the window remains largely searcher-driven and is therefore not directly comparable.

 We measure only on-chain observable activity.
 Private RPC order flow between searchers and builders cannot be inspected directly, and we do not observe off-chain profit splits.
 However, these limitations do not affect block-level dominance, as builder identities remain visible regardless of transaction origin.
 Accordingly, our statements about searcher competitiveness should be interpreted as structural observations about access to block construction rather than precise estimates of searcher margins.